Redacted (film): Plot

 McCoy tries to stop the duo, but he is ordered out of the house at gunpoint.
-Flake and Rush rape the girl as Salazar films the events using a hidden helmet-mounted video camera.
-Afterwards, the girl and her entire family are killed and the girl is burned.
+Flake and Rush rape Farah as Salazar films the events using a hidden helmet-mounted video camera.
+Afterwards, Farah and her entire family are killed and Farah is burned.
 McCoy tries to tell Blix about the rape, when Rush confronts the two and threatens McCoy at knife-point, demanding he not report the rape.
 Afterwards, McCoy is deeply disturbed by the rape and murders, and he tells his father about the incident via webchat.
 His father, citing the Abu Ghraib incident, urges him not to report the incident, fearing the publicity generated would disparage the U.S. internationally.
 Regardless, McCoy ignores his father's objections and reports the rape, going to the Criminal Investigation Division (CID) to make them aware of the crimes and they subsequently interview him.
 Salazar too is disturbed by the scenes he recorded, and he meets with an Army psychologist to discuss his deteriorating mental state.

 While busy making a video for his mother during a foot patrol, a preoccupied Salazar is kidnapped by insurgents at knife-point and driven away in a van.
 Rush notices Salazar missing and his camera, which was left behind during the kidnapping.
 Later, Salazar is beheaded alive by the insurgents and a video of his murder uploaded onto the internet.
 Before beheading him, the insurgents claim that his beheading was retribution for Farah's rape.
 Salazar's decapitated corpse is discovered by a Bedouin man and subsequently retrieved by U.S. soldiers.
 The Army alleges the rape and murder were perpetrated by insurgents, but a relative rejects the claim, stating that they are of the same sect as the supposed insurgents.
 After the story makes the news, Flake and Rush are arrested and interrogated by the CID and the duo conceitedly admit to the rapes in rambling racist rants.

-In October 2006, after returning home from Iraq, McCoy is at a bar with his wife when he is asked by his civilian friends to tell them a "war story".
+In October 2006, after returning home from Iraq, McCoy is at a bar with his wife Judy when he is asked by his civilian friends to tell them a "war story".
 He obliges and tearfully tells them about the rape and murders, before sobbing into his wife's arms.